sartoriusrex/portfolio-v2/src/content.md

 3. USDT
 - A simple website satirizing the the US's current relationship with misinformation and disinformation, designed to both educate and poke fun of the news / media and the government.
 Read everything with 2 grains of salt, some lime, and a bit of tequila.

+# Topics for Writing

+- Anything I feel like
+- Lateast Brazilian Jiu Jitsu Technique I fell in love with / hit live
+- Misinformation vs Disinformation
+- Politics vs Civics - why it matters
+- Psychology Bias (series)
+- What I'm learning (series)
+- Stoicism
+- The need for society reform / revolution in : Transportation; Energy consumption, production, and storage; Recyling / removing waste from our environment; Artificial Intelligence; Formal and Informal Education; Community Design; Elder Care; Healthcare; Investments in Human Capital and Health; Interplanetary Travel;
+- My Family - being a father and a husband - challenges, rewards
+- Happiness and Health
+- Economics and Economic Theories, models, and the real world;
+- The ends vs the means, and when the means become the ends: GDP, Freedom/Liberty, Meaning and Happiness
+- The goal of government
+- The 2 halves of society: Progressive vs. Conservative values and their place in society